Codes & Standards - Subscribe

-This is the first edition of CSA N290.12, Human factors in design for nuclear power plants.
+This is the second edition of CSA N290.12, Human factors in design for nuclear power plants.
+It supersedes the previous edition published in 2014.

 This Standard reflects the operating experience of the Canadian nuclear power industry.